8 E-commerce Challenges Tech Can Solve In The Fashion And Apparel Industry

 2. What is driving the growth of fashion and apparel e-commerce

-The remarkable growth of the global fashion and apparel industry is the result of several factors from the desire to be in vogue to the innovation of retail and consumer experience technology.
+The remarkable growth of the global e-commerce fashion industry is the result of several factors from the desire to be in vogue to the innovation of retail and consumer experience technology.
 But three of the most prominent factors influencing the scale of the fashion and apparel industry are these:

 a.
 Increasing online access and smartphone penetration